ambientWave/Odoo-Frontend-Backend-Customization/README.md

-# Fetching and using the currency exchange rates by sending HTTP request with GET method to external API
+# Adding a new button to a specific model and view
-This demonstartes customizations in the POS module.
-The added button which is named "Currency Exchange Rates" opens up a new dialog that one can select the currency and see the up-to-date exchange rate.
+This demonstartes customizations in a given module.
+The added button which is named "myButton" opens up a new js window alert and a new odoo view.

 ## Screenshots